daveho/carpi/README.md

 * Video playing will be supported via omxplayer, with composite output (because composite video monitors for cars are super cheap).

+Current status of the hardware is

+* Enclosure design is complete and I have submitted it for laser cutting.
+* PCB design (for the buttons and LCD connector) is complete and has been submitted for fabrication.